 With the exception of right around South Beach in Miami Beach, Miami is far from a walkable city: its maze of curving highways and many causeways quickly make it apparent that this is a car-focused city.

-With that being said, you don’t necessarily need to rent a car for your 3 days in Miami, either.
+With that being said, you don’t necessarily need to rent a car for your Miami weekend trip, either.

 Driving and parking in the city seemed like too much of a hassle for us on our first trip to Miami, so we stuck with using Uber instead and loved it!